 Alejandro Reuss, magazine co-editor, is a historian and economist.
-He has been a member of the D&S collective for nearly fifteen years, has served on the editorial committee of NACLA Report on the Americas, and has been a staff member and board member of Bikes Not Bombs (Boston).
+He has been a member of the D&S collective for nearly 15 years, has served on the editorial committee of NACLA Report on the Americas, and has been a staff member and board member of Bikes Not Bombs (Boston).
 He has graduate degrees in history from Tufts University and in economics from the University of Massachusetts, and also teaches at the Labor Relations and Research Center at UMass-Amherst.
 His writings for D&S include the article series Keynes and the Current Crisis and EconoFAQs.

 Chris Sturr, magazine co-editor, joined the staff in July of 2005, after several years on the D&S collective.
 He taught at the college level for several years; his research focused on the prison crisis and the history of prison reform in the United States.
 His media activism has included reporting for WMBR (MIT's radio station), participating in the Boston Independent Media Center, and co-producing a weekly two-hour radio program, Unwelcome Guests.
 His current projects include coordinating the Political Economy of Prisons article series and improving the D&S website.
 Chris's articles in Dollars & Sense include Fidelity and Genocide, "Military Spending and the Cost of the Wars" (July/August, 2006), The Penal Welfare State, and (with Amy Offner) Flattening Appalachia.

-Some Members of the Dollars & Sense Collective
+Some members of the Dollars & Sense Collective:

-Bryan Snyder, a longtime collective member, teaches economics at Bentley University in Waltham, Mass.
+Bryan Snyder, a longtime collective member, teaches economics at Bentley University.
 He helps edit our popular textbooks Real World Macro and Real World Micro.

 Some Dollars & Sense Associates

 Marc Breslow is a former editor of Dollars & Sense.
 His many articles for the magazine include: George Soros: Beware Market Fundamentalism, The Fake Federal Budget Surplus, I Want My Ford Explorer!
-But Can the World Afford Cheap Gas?, Merger Mania Continues and Minimum Wage, Maximum Benefit?.
+But Can the World Afford Cheap Gas?, Merger Mania Continues, and Minimum Wage, Maximum Benefit?.

 Jim Campen is a professor emeritus of economics at the UMass-Boston and was a member of the D&S collective from 1974 to 1982.
 He served from 2007 to 2009 as executive director of Americans for Fairness in Lending, which "exists to raise awareness of abusive credit and lending practices and to promote re-regulation of the industry."
 (Check out this video of Jim on Fox Business News.
 He faces down the hosts quite well.)
 His many articles for D&S include: Giving the Nod to Conglomerates, A Law that Works, and Update on Mortgage Lending Discrimination.

 Laura Orlando is a civil engineer and executive director of the ReSource Institute for Low Entropy Systems, a nonprofit organization working on public health and environmental issues in the US and abroad.
 She is an adjunct assistant professor at Boston University and associate director of the Program for the Ecology of Human Systems at the B.U.
 School of Public Health.
 She is co-editor of Toward Sustainable Sanitation (May 2001), and has published articles in the Women's Review of Books, Dollars & Sense, and In These Times.
-Her articles in D&S include: Industry Attacks on Dissent: From Rachel Carson to Oprah and Sustainable Sanitation: A Global Health Challenge
+Her articles in D&S include: Industry Attacks on Dissent: From Rachel Carson to Oprah and Sustainable Sanitation: A Global Health Challenge.

-Adria Scharf was co-editor of D&S from July 2002 until July 2005.
+Adria Scharf is currently director of the Richmond Peace Education Center, in Richmond, Va.
+She was a co-editor of D&S from 2002-2005.
 Before that, she worked as a senior researcher and trainer at Ownership Associates, Inc. Her writing has been published in Dollars & Sense, Left Business Observer, Journal of Employee Ownership Law and Finance, and Washington Housing Quarterly.
-Her many articles for the magazine include Space Wars: An Interview with Bruce Gagnon, and Scripted Talk: From "Welcome to McDonalds" to "Paper or plastic?" employers control the speech of service workers.
-She is now director of the Richmond Peace Education Center, in Richmond, Va.
+Her many articles for the magazine include Space Wars: An Interview with Bruce Gagnon, and Scripted Talk: Employers control the speech of service workers.

 Ramaa Vasudevan teaches economics at Colorado State University.
 She completed her Ph.D. in economics at the New School University in 2006.
 She answered a reader's query on the relationship between unemployment and inflation in the “Ask Dr. Dollar” column in the September/October 2006 issue of the magazine.